 Check with your veterinarian to see if they are able to microchip your pet.
 The SPCA of Monterey County provides microchipping at their facility at 1002 Monterey Salinas Highway (off Highway 68) or contact them at 831-373-2631.

-I have a lost dog?
-I found a dog?
+What do I do if I have a lost dog?
+What do I do if I found a dog?